 In almost all cases, adding a set of protective floor mats for the passenger and boot areas is a great idea.
 Not only do they make cleaning the vehicle an easier task but will keep the fitted carpets looking like new.

-Paint protection film or guards
+Paint protection film

-If you intend to cover a lot of highway or unsealed road kilometres, paint protection film and a bonnet shield might be worth considering.
-The special clear film is almost invisible but applies a durable layer that can prevent a surprising amount of damage to your pristine paint.
+If you intend to cover a lot of highway or unsealed road kilometres, paint protection film (PPF) and a bonnet shield might be worth considering.
+The special clear film wrap is almost invisible but applies a durable layer that can prevent a surprising amount of damage to your pristine paint.
 When you sell the car or simply want it looking like new again, the film is simply peeled off revealing the untouched paint below.

 Some dealers will offer the option but it is rarely applied in house, with a nearby specialist enlisted to complete the work.
 With a little research you can get the same work carried out and often for a lower price.
 But be advised, PPF can be quite expensive.
 Depending on how much of the car you want wrapped, the cost can stretch to several thousand dollars.

 As for tailored headlight or bonnet leading edge guards, the same applies as with floor mats.
 It’s best to stick to original accessories for the best fit and finish, and that’s where the dealer can help you out.